 Filing the Divorce Petition

 This step is the request to the court to start the divorce.
 The petition is the formal document that applies for the divorce and contains amongst other things the details of both parties and the reason for seeking the divorce.
-There is only one ground for divorce and that is that your marriage has broken down irretrievably but it needs to be supported by one of five ‘facts’ which are often called the Grounds for Divorce.
+There is only one ground for divorce and that is that your marriage has broken down irretrievably.

 Service of the Petition

 The Court checks the documentation and, if they are satisfied that it complies with all the requirements, they officially ‘issue’ the divorce petition.
-They will then send a copy of the divorce petition in the post to the Respondent, together with a form for the Respondent to complete and return to the Court.
-This form is known as the Acknowledgement of Service form.
+They will then send a copy of the divorce petition in the post to the Respondent, or by email if an email address has been provided, together with a form for the Respondent to complete and return to the Court.
+This form is known as the Acknowledgement of Service form, it can be completed via the court portal also, the court will provide the Respondent with details of how to do so.

 Acknowledging Service of the Petition